sajjadhossain24/sajjadhossain24/README.md

 **About Me**

-Hello, I'm Sajjad — a data analyst with a knack for turning raw data into actionable insights!
-I specialize in data querying, cleaning, analysis, and creating impactful visualizations, BI dashboards, and reports to drive informed decision-making.
+Hello, I'm Sajjad, a data analyst specializing in querying, cleaning, analysis, and creating powerful visualizations, BI dashboards, and reports to support data-driven decisions.

 - SQL: querying and manipulating data efficiently.
 - Python: cleaning and processing data for meaningful analysis.